 Don’t forget to carry these things to your GRE test.

-As said earlier, preparing for the GRE does not require you to slog hard for hours but rather practice daily for just a few.
+As said earlier, preparing for the GRE exam does not require you to slog hard for hours but rather practice daily for just a few.
 A key tip to score well in GRE is to learn the strategies effectively and then practice accordingly.
 Additionally, it is important that you revise the important concepts frequently to keep a track on them.
 This is very important in learning vocabulary for the verbal section since it is impossible to remember the words in just one visit and you need to frequently redo them.

 There’s no better preparation for GRE than taking practice tests.
 They help you identify your strengths and weaknesses thoroughly and also get you accustomed to the actual exam experience.
 Start your mock tests one month before your actual exam and analyze the topics or sections you still need to improve upon.
 The difference between your actual GRE score and mock GRE score is usually +/- 4; hence you must take as many practice tests as possible to be closer to the reality.